 The Applicant is the record owner of the premises commonly known as 100 Main Street, Tuckahoe, New York and known on the tax map of the Village of Tuckahoe as Section 28, Block 5, Lots 3, 5 and 7 (the "Premises").
-On June 11, 2008, this Zoning Board of Appeals (the "Zoning Board") granted a Special Use Permit for residential use in the BR District and area variances to enable the Premises to be developed with a mixed-use building containing residential apartments above ground floor retail with storefronts along Main Street (the "Project").
+On June 11, 2008, this Zoning Board of Appeals (the "Zoning Board") granted a Special Use Permit for residential use in the BR District and area variances to enable the Premises to be developed with a mixed-use building containing residential apartments above the ground floor retail with storefronts along Main Street (the "Project").
 The Premises previously was improved with three buildings located adjacent to one another, two of which fronted along Main Street and the other along Terrace Place, all of which have been torn down at this time.
+On February 17, 2010, the Applicant was granted an extension of its approvals for a one-year period.
+The Applicant currently requests a further extension of its approvals for an additional one-year period.